ZorAnderius/goitneo-python-hw-3-MCS3/README.md

- This bot assistant is a great solution for storing, editing and quickly finding phone numbers of relatives, friends and acquaintances.
+<p style='font-weight = 14px'>This bot assistant is a great solution for storing, editing and quickly finding phone numbers of relatives, friends and acquaintances.</p>
-Also, this bot allows you to always be aware of the birthdays of relatives, friends and acquaintances.
+<p>Also, this bot allows you to always be aware of the birthdays of relatives, friends and acquaintances.</p>

 Main functionality:
 `hello` - to start work just say "hello"